-Q. Is fuel system obstructed?
+Q. Is fuel system clogged?

-A. Check for pinched or kinked fuel line or other obstructions in fuel system.
+- A. Inspect for pinched or kinked fuel line or other obstructions in fuel system.

-Q. Is fuel contaminated or stale?
-A. Fill tank with clean, fresh fuel.
+- Q. Is fuel contaminated or stale?

+- A. Fill tank with clean, fresh fuel.

-Q. Is fuel filter clogged?
+- Q. Is fuel filter clogged?

-A. Clean or replace filter.
+- A. Clean or replace fuel filter.

-- Q. Have ignition parts failed?A. Have serviced by a Yamaha dealer. - Q. Has alert system activated? - A. Find and correct cause of alert. - Q. Is spark plug gap incorrect?A. Inspect and adjust as specified. - Q. Is ignition wiring damaged or poorly connected?
+- Q. Are ignition parts malfunctioning?

+- A. Have serviced by a Yamaha dealer.

+- Q. Has alert system activated?

+- A. Find and correct cause of alert.

+- Q. Is spark plug gap incorrect?

+- A. Replace spark plug.

+- Q. Is ignition wiring damaged or poorly connected?

-A. Check wires for wear or breaks.
-Tighten all loose connections.
-Replace worn or broken wires.
+- A. Inspect wires for breaks and wear.
+Have connections tightened and broken or worn wires replaced by a Yamaha dealer.

-Q. Is specified engine oil not being used?
-A. Check and replace oil as specified.
+- Q. Is specified engine oil not being used?

+- A. Inspect engine oil and replace with specified type.

-Q. Is thermostat faulty or clogged?
+- Q. Is thermostat clogged or malfunctioning?

-Q. Are carburetor adjustments incorrect?
-A. Have serviced by a Yamaha dealer.
+- A. Have serviced by a Yamaha dealer.

-- Q. Is fuel pump damaged? - A. Have serviced by a Yamaha dealer.
+- Q. Is fuel pump malfunctioning?

+- A. Have serviced by a Yamaha dealer.

-Q. Is air vent screw on fuel tank closed?
-A. Open air vent screw.
+- Q. Is fuel tank air vent restricted or clogged?

-Q. Is choke knob pulled out?

-- A. Return to home position.
+- A. Remove obstruction.

-- Q. Is motor angle too high?
+- Q. Is outboard motor angle too high?

 - A. Return to normal operating position.

-- Q. Is carburetor clogged?

-- A. Have serviced by a Yamaha dealer.

 - Q. Is fuel joint connection incorrect?

-A. Connect correctly.
+- A. Connect correctly.

-- Q. Is throttle valve adjustment incorrect?
+- Q. Is throttle cable adjustment incorrect?

 - A. Have serviced by a Yamaha dealer.

 - Q. Is battery cable disconnected?

 - A. Connect securely.